Founder’s guide to credit cards

 I wrote this guide to help founders get the most from their business and personal spending.
 As a founder, money has always been tight, but setting up simple systems for my business and personal spending has allowed me to travel the world for free, reward employees, and reduce our company’s burn.

-Unfortunately, this guide only works for US credit cards that are issued to people with US Social Security Numbers.
 Many of the best cards require a fairly high credit score.
 If you don’t have an established credit history because you’re young or recently arrived to the US, scroll to the bottom for some tips or send me an email and I’ll do my best to help.

 See you at the airport!